Google Analytics advice from our Donegal based office

 The main thing is not that you know how to add this snippet of code, but rather that you ensure that someone inserts it and that someone is looking at the figures on the report.
 You can even set up custom reports.
 This is how you analyse your website performance, as you continually strive to make it rank and perform better.
 The data in your reports will help you see how you are doing.
 Having the code in your site will also allow Google quantify what people search for within your own website search box function.

 Ready to get started yourself, ready to learn how – click here Google Analytics offers a treasure trove of useful information and helps you generate more leads.
-Google wants you to be successful so that you advertise with them and so that people browsing can find what they want to find.
+Google wants you to be successful, so that you advertise with them and so that people browsing can find what they want to find.
+Their own Google Analytics Academy is worth reading as is the Yoast Guide.

 Or contact us if you want some help.